Who is Master Young Wei-Chieh?

 An Interview with Noach Bittelman, LAc, about Master Young Wei-Chieh, Direct Lineage Disciple of Master Tung

-Nicole Levine: Can you describe your relationship to Master Young Wei-Chieh?
+Interviewer: Can you describe your relationship to Master Young Wei-Chieh?

 Noach Bittelman: Master Young is my teacher and mentor.
 I have the privilege of being a direct lineage inner disciple of Master Young.
 Master Young has taught thousands of students around the world over the past forty years; from those students he has thirty direct lineage disciples, and from those thirty, Master Young has four inner disciples.